Kaluki in Europe and North America

 North American Kaluki

-Many American card game books contain rules for Kaluki - for example there are rules for Kaluki in the USPCC Official Rules of Cards Games, reproduced on the Bicycle Cards web site.
+Many American card game books contain rules for Kaluki - for example there are rules for Kaluki in the USPCC Official Rules of Cards Games.
 If these brief descriptions are to be trusted, it seems that North American Kaluki is rather different from the European game.
 The major differences are as follows:

 - The pack includes four jokers - 108 cards in all.